Skip to the main content

 Nurse Practitioner

-Nurse practitioners are registered nurses who have advanced training in health assessment, health promotion and illness prevention.
-They diagnose and treat health problems, order and interpret tests, and prescribe drugs.
+Nurse practitioners are registered nurses who have advanced training in health assessment, health promotion, and illness prevention.
+They diagnose, treat, and manage acute and chronic physical and mental illnesses.

 Contact